 Building resilience to climate change is a key component of GFDRR's commitment to mainstreaming DRM into development strategies.
-With 87 percent of the reported disasters and 74 percent of the losses caused by weather extremesii, the links between DRM and CCA are increasingly apparent.
-Furthermore, the impacts of climate-related disaster risk are often felt most acutely by the poorest and most marginalized populations, who commonly live in the highest-risk areas and possess the least ability to recover from recurrent events.
+With 87 percent of the reported disasters and 74 percent of the losses between 1980 and 2012 caused by weather extremes, the links between DRM and CCA are increasingly apparent.
+Furthermore, the impacts of climaterelated disaster risk are often felt most acutely by the poorest and most marginalized populations, who commonly live in the highest-risk areas and possess the least ability to recover from recurrent events.

-Since inception, about a third of GFDRR's activities have contributed to adaptation to climate change.
+Since establishment, about a third of GFDRR's activities have contributed to adaptation to climate change.
 In FY15, 49 percent of GFDRR grants contained components relevant to resilience to climate change in countries exposed to cyclones, storms, floods, landslides, periods of intense rainfall, sea level rise, and glacial melt.
-In addition, GFDRR also supported activities making an explicit attempt to anticipate future climate change scenarios, and adapt to their inherent uncertainties.
-In turn, this effort helped leverage an estimated \$1.2 billion in World Bank adaptation financing in FY15.
+In addition, GFDRR supported activities that make an explicit attempt to anticipate future climate change scenarios, and adapt to their inherent uncertainties.
+Efforts like these helped leverage an estimated \$1.2 billion in World Bank adaptation financing in FY15.